entropy: precarious life and big idea

 7. Time Dilation and Eternity

 A gravimeter is similar to a pendulum clock.
 It is used to measure local gravity.
-The variation in local gravity with elevation is shown when a pendulum clock moved from sea level to mountains 1200 metres (or 4000 feet) high.
+The variation in local gravity with elevation is shown when a pendulum clock is moved from sea level to mountains 1200 metres (or 4000 feet) high.
 The clock loses 16 seconds a day due to lower gravity at altitude.
 On the other hand, closer to the Earth’s core, gravity is stronger.
 A pendulum clock has an increased pendulum oscillation rate with increased gravity at sea level.
 An atomic clock, on the other hand, is not affected in this way, but will run very slightly slower close to a large mass such as a planet.

 These strange facts are explained by Einstein’s first great theory: